MKlolbullen/ReGonUI/README.md

 ## 6. Access the Application:

    Open your browser and navigate to [http://localhost:8080](http://localhost:8080).
 You should see the **"Start New Project"** page.

+## 7. Map out networks and visualize them
+ Run Nmap Scan:
+- 7.1 Enter the target IP range and the interface IP, then click "Run Nmap."The network map should render with nodes representing the discovered hosts.
+- 7.2 Interact with the Network Map:Click on a node to view the open ports and services running on that host in a pop-